goenning/goenning/_posts/2019/2019-02-10-measuring-performance-website-multiple-locations-budget.md

 3. Fork the project and enhance it with extra timing information you need
 4. Use puppeteer to emulate a slower network and CPU
 5. Change the script to be a multi-step process.
 If you have an e-commerce and you want to measure how long does it take for a user to find a product and buy it.
 You can use this script as a starting point and include the extra steps of this process
-6. Change the script to retry the container execution if it fails.
+6. Change the script to retry when the container fails
 7. There is an option to deploy multiple containers in a single Azure Container Instance resource by using YAML file.
 I haven't tried it yet, but that should give better performance and scale, but the script would become more complicated, hence why I decided to keep this example simple and create one resource per container
 8. After implementing #7, go wild and deploy hundreds of containers per region 😁, just keep in mind that it'll also increase your 💸